-The conduct of Clinical trials has since been growing; however there is still a need for new research sites to assist in conducting Clinical trials.
+The conduct of clinical trials is forever growing; however there is still a need for new research sites to assist in conducting clinical trials.
 Most of the Doctors who are interested to join this fascinating and ever growing industry might be asking this question: “What are the basic requirements for a site to be selected for a conduct of clinical trials?”

 Here is a brief guideline of the basic requirements we evaluate when assessing for the site’s eligibility to conduct trials: